 You may have a "legal professional privilege".
-A legal advisor and his or her client cannot be forced to disclose communications between them.
+This means that a legal advisor and their client cannot be forced to reveal communications between them.

-In addition, if any communication is made in contemplation of litigation (i.e., with a court case in mind), then that communication is privileged even if it is not a communication between lawyer and client.
+In addition, if any communication is made when legal action is being considered, then that communication is privileged even if it is not a communication between lawyer and client.

 Priests are allowed to refuse to answer questions relating to what was said in the confessional.
 This is known as the "sacerdotal privilege".
 Similarly, communications with a counsellor may also be privileged.

 Public interest privilege